-The use variance is seldom granted.
-A use variance may be granted only when an applicant can demonstrate an unnecessary hardship so severe that it would require a use of the land not normally permitted to overcome the hardship.
+The Use Variance is seldom granted.
+A Use Variance may be granted only when an applicant can demonstrate an unnecessary hardship so severe that it would require the use of the land not normally permitted to overcome the hardship.
 Examples of use variances include:

 - Permitting churches in non-residential zoning districts (U.S. Supreme Court rulings dictate such permits in most cases)

 - A cellular communications tower in a rural location or on an extremely small parcel that could not be used for any other purpose, and

 - Appropriate adaptive re-use of a school or church in a residential district.

 In cases of a use variance, the proof of unnecessary hardship is placed on the applicant and the following must be demonstrated: